slyval/guidelines/SAP Commerce/Commerce Conventions.md

 When creating an extension the following consideration are important:
 #### Generation
 When generating an extension, a template extension is required.
 The correct template must be used and the following guidelines will help:
+- Addons
-- Addons - addons are only created when defining web content in the form of content pages, views, tage
+Addons are only created when intending to define or overwrite web content in the form of content pages, views, tags, javascript, css among others.

+	The **yaddon** template must be used
 #### Naming  Conventions
 - An extension name must:
 	- Only contain alphanumeric characters